hypermine-bc/hypersign/docs/problem-statement.md

 Identity management (IM) has always been a challenge for companies, whether its securing their internal employee's access to company systems and applications, or securing their customers to access the webapps and databases.
 This aspect has two major components, *Management of identity* and *Management by identity*. *Management of identity* is primarily **Authentication** and *Management by identity* is **Authorization**.

-Traditionally the common methods of managing digital identities such as ‘usernames and passwords’ have been proven to be less than secure.
+Traditionally the common methods of managing digital identities such as *usernames and passwords* have been proven to be less than secure.
 To understand this in details, let's look into how exactly this method of issuing digital identities have evolved over time.

-[*Approach 1*](#): It all started when service providers [SPs] were storing user credentials  ‘usernames and passwords’ in `plain text` in a database.
+[*Approach 1*](#): It all started when service providers [SPs] were storing user credentials  *usernames and passwords* in `plain text` in a database.
 This method raised concerns such as ‘why should a system administrator be able to see a users credentials’, and ‘in the event of an attack or breach it was easy to read all the credentials of the entire database’.

 [*Approach 2*](#): To solve this vulnerability, SPs started encrypting the credentials and stored the `encrypted password` into a database.